 We invite you to influence the studies.
 Participate and influence the course by your unique professional experience, and by means of your personnel experiences that you have accumulated until now.

 Our goal is that you will complete your year at the INDC with the broadest base of knowledge possible concerning national security, multi-dimensional and multi-discipline vision, strategic thought and analysis tools, and no less important, the meeting of new lifelong friends.
-The instructional staff, the academic staff, the senior learning center, the college’s consultants and staff are prepared to provide you with assistance that will facilitate it all, and to jointly create an environment that will enable openness, curiosity, research, significant learning and the development of interpersonal relationships.
+The instructional staff, the academic staff, the senior learning center, the college’s consultants and staff are prepared to provide you with assistance that will facilitate it all, and to jointly create an environment that will enable openness, curiosity, research, significant learning, and the development of interpersonal relationships.

-We expect you to behave as senior officers should, with intellectual openness, attention and respect to others and that you will bear the responsibility for your personal learning and development during the academic year.
+We expect you to behave as senior officers should, with intellectual openness, attention and respect to others, and that you will bear the responsibility for your personal learning and development during the academic year.
 We expect you to delve into areas of learning that interest you, to initiate and develop critical thinking.

 You have received a wonderful opportunity to be part of a small and exclusive group of the participants of the INDC’s 48th class.
 When the year is over, you will join a larger group of elite INDC graduates who have led, and are leading, the State of Israel.
-Our hope is that you too will lead the country and your organizations in the future.
+Our hope is that you too will lead your respective countries and organizations in the future.

 I wish you a prosperous year, one that expands your horizons, intellectually challenges you, and of course, is enjoyable.
 The year in the INDC is special and passes quickly.
 You can make it a significant year for you – the choice is yours, please take advantage of this opportunity!